Boy-Gamera Child-Hero, and the hero-child brigade.

-In slow motion, no audio of the monster fight progressing close by, just choral soundtrack, rising in intensity as the stakes are ramped with each child hitting an obstacle and having to hand it off to another who becomes a part of the quest.
-It’s Kurosawa’s samurai standing against the flow of invaders, it’s Spielberg’s little scarlet child amongst the black-and-white adults, it’s Christ’s importuning that only the innocence of children shall overcome the obstacles.
+In slow motion, each child runs, accompanied by choral soundtrack, no audio of the monster fight progressing close by, music rising in intensity as the stakes are ramped with each child hitting an obstacle and having to hand it off to another, who becomes a part of the quest.
+It’s Kurosawa’s samurai standing against the flow of invaders, it’s Spielberg’s little scarlet child amongst the black-and-white adults, it’s Christ’s importuning that only the innocence of children shall overcome the obstacles to paradise.
 Shouldn’t the Giant Monster Council be doing something this dangerous?
 Damn you, Giant Monster Council!

 Though GAMERA THE BRAVE is unabashedly made for kiddie appeal, it is one of few movies that does not condescend to stupidity to make that connection.

 Before he gives Toto the amulet, Toru explains to Toto why he should not blow himself up like Gamera did in sacrifice, “because people ran to get this to you.”
 It’s heart-rending.
 Toru cites his mother: “I don’t want to go through that again”… He is speaking Japanese.
 I am reading subtitles.
 And I realize: Man, I’m your own species and I can’t understand you!
 You really think this space turtle is getting ANY of this?…